With 2,713 seniors living in Waynesville

 Whether you're planning for the future with estate documents, navigating the complexities of Medicaid eligibility, or addressing guardianship concerns, working with an attorney who specializes in elder law can make all the difference.
 These professionals understand the specific legal challenges facing older adults — from protecting assets to ensuring healthcare wishes are honored — in ways that general practice attorneys simply don't.

-We've verified 1 elder law attorney serving Waynesville who have made senior services their specialty.
+We've verified 2 elder law attorneys serving Waynesville who have made senior services their specialty.
 Browse their profiles below to find the right fit for your family.

 Population data: U.S. Census Bureau, American Community Survey 5-Year Estimates (2022)